-Under the UDRP, you (the Complainant) will be required to prove the following:
+Under the UDRP, you (the Complainant) will be required to prove all of the following:

-(i) the domain name is identical or confusingly similar to a trademark or service mark in which you have rights; and
+(i) The domain name is identical or confusingly similar to a trademark or service mark in which you have rights.

-(ii) the Registrant has no rights or legitimate interests in respect of the domain name; and
+(ii) The Registrant has no rights or legitimate interests in respect of the domain name.

 The following are examples of registration and use in bad faith – the facts on which UDRP decisions often turn:

-(i) circumstances indicating that the Registrant has registered or has acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of that Complainant, for valuable consideration in excess of documented out-of-pocket costs directly related to the domain name; or
+(i) Circumstances indicating that the Registrant has registered or has acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of that Complainant, for valuable consideration in excess of documented out-of-pocket costs directly related to the domain name.

-(ii) the Registrant has registered the domain name to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that the Registrant has engaged in a pattern of such conduct; or
+(ii) The Registrant has registered the domain name to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that the Registrant has engaged in a pattern of such conduct.

-(iii) the Registrant has registered the domain name primarily for the purpose of disrupting the business of a competitor; or
+(iii) The Registrant has registered the domain name primarily for the purpose of disrupting the business of a competitor.

 The UDRP does not necessarily require that either party be represented by a lawyer.
 However, Complainants, especially, with their marks and businesses at stake, often decide to retain legal counsel to ensure that all Rules are complied with and the complaint cites appropriate facts and authorities.